 Yes, you are entitled to file a personal injury lawsuit if someone has assaulted you.
-We tend to think of assault as a crime that is punishable by law enforcement and the District Attorney’s office in criminal court.
-However, there is also room in civil courts for this type of case to compensate victims for medical costs, loss of earnings, and emotional injuries.
-The two are not mutually exclusive, either– you can choose to press charges and seek jail time for the offender and also pursue a personal claim for compensation.
+We tend to think of assault as a crime punishable by law enforcement and the District Attorney’s office in criminal court.
+However, civil courts also offer room for this type of case to compensate victims for medical costs, loss of earnings, and emotional injuries.
+The two are not mutually exclusive, either– you can choose to press charges, seek jail time for the offender, and pursue a personal compensation claim.

 Even if your criminal case fell flat, you may still be awarded damages in civil court, which uses a lower standard of evidence.
 Rutter Mills’ personal injury attorneys offer free consultations to all victims of assault and battery in the Commonwealth of Virginia.

 What is assault and battery in a personal injury lawsuit?